The Pentagon is looking for garbage collectors in space

-Still, the Department of Defense, as well as other government agencies, has grown convinced that as Earth’s orbit becomes more crowded — and dirty — something needs to be done.
+Still, the Defense Department, as well as other government agencies, has grown convinced that as Earth’s orbit becomes more crowded — and dirty — something needs to be done.
 Even something as small as a screw acts like a bullet in space and can cause enormous damage.

 Pieces of debris have cracked a window on the International Space Station.
-Last year, a micrometeorite shot right through the station’s robotic arm, leaving a bullet-sized hole.
+Last year, a micrometeorite shot right through the station’s robotic arm, leaving a bullet-size hole.
 The Defense Department does not want that to happen to one of the satellites it uses for missile defense, or spying, or guiding precision munitions with GPS.

 Recently, it has launched a program, called Orbital Prime, under the U.S. Space Force that would give companies seed money to develop the technology needed to clean up space.
 In the first round of the program, companies would win awards of $250,000, with as much as $1.5 million in a second round of funding.
 The program would culminate with a test demonstration in orbit.

-In a video posted online advertising the program, Gen. David Thompson, the Space Force’s vice chief of space operations, said the Pentagon tracks 40,000 objects in orbit the size of a fist or larger.
-But he said there are at least 10 times as many smaller objects the Pentagon can’t reliably track.
+In a video posted online advertising the program, Gen. David Thompson, the Space Force’s vice chief of space operations, said the Pentagon tracks more than 40,000 objects in space the size of a fist or larger.
+But he said there are at least 10 times as many smaller objects in orbit that the Pentagon can’t reliably track.

-“This debris and associated congestion threaten the longer sustainability of the space domain,” he said.
+“This debris and associated congestion threaten the long-term sustainability of the space domain,” he said.
 “It demands action.”

 The long-simmering issue again burst into the spotlight late last year after Russia blew up a dead satellite with a missile, creating a massive debris cloud that threatened the people on the International Space Station.
 The crew — which included two Russian cosmonauts, four Americans and one European astronaut — were forced to board their spacecraft and wait to see if the station got hit and if they would have to flee for Earth.
 NASA Administrator Bill Nelson called it “reckless and dangerous” and said he was “outraged by this irresponsible and destabilizing action.”